SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-c-nuvlabox.md

 <p align="center"><img src="/img/content/nuvlabox-overview.png" alt="NuvlaBox overview" width="700" /></p>

-**NuvlaBox<sup>®</sup>: Simplest and cheapest private cloud solution, pre-installed and packaged in a fanless PC.
-Having your own private cloud has never been this cheap and easy.**
+**NuvlaBox<sup>®</sup>: Simplest and cheapest cloud solution, pre-installed and packaged in a fanless PC.
+Having your own cloud has never been this affordable and easy.**

 What does the NuvlaBox give you?
 ========